rottney/rekordpool/README.md

-Please see <a href="https://rekordpool.azurewebsites.net/Help", target="_blank">Help page</a> for usage instructions.
+Please see (Help page)[https://rekordpool.azurewebsites.net/Help] for usage instructions.

-If you encounter any bugs, please <a href="https://github.com/rottney/rekordpool/issues", target="_blank">raise an issue</a>!
+If you encounter any bugs, please (raise an issue)[https://github.com/rottney/rekordpool/issues]!